pariveda/sailboatapi/README.md

 sls project init
 ```

-Finally, deploy your functions and endpoints:
+Deploy your functions and endpoints to the stage that you created in the last step, and test:
 ```
 sls dash deploy
 ```